Zayzay124/Zayzay124/README.md

-### Hi there 👋
-# My name is Isaiah Rettig and I'm a CS student at Marist.
+### My name is Isaiah Rettig and I'm a CS student at Marist.
 I'm currently learning more about full-stack development in class and on my own time.
-My pronouns are any/all.